 Finding your way around a discussion forum

-At the top will be a box displaying the title of the discussion forum and a brief description of what the discussion forum is intended to be used for.
+At the top will be the title of the discussion forum and a brief description of what the discussion forum is intended to be used for.
 In the main part of the window, you will see a table with the following column headings: ‘Discussion’, ‘Started by’, ‘Replies’, and ‘Last post’.
 If you have set the Forum tracking setting in your profile to highlight new posts you will also see an ‘Unread’ column.

 The ‘Discussion’ column lists the different discussion topics.
 To read one, just click on its title.